GakkiAogSan/GenerateYourOwnImage/readme.md

 Tensorflow implementation of [Deep Convolutional Generative Adversarial Networks](http://arxiv.org/abs/1511.06434)

-This the original DCGAN project with some little modification.
+This is the original DCGAN project with some little modification.
 I just remove the Mnist part of code and change the learning rate.

 The original DCGAN code is here https://github.com/carpedm20/DCGAN-tensorflow